Guests rave about these Pesto Ricotta Crostini Appetizers. So simple to make and the flavor combination is fantastic.

 These crostini appetizers are especially easy to make when you have some leftover pesto on hand (try our Classic Basil Pesto recipe).
 They are best, of course, during peach season.
 The sweet juicy peaches pair beautifully with the salty tangy herby pesto and creamy ricotta.
 My friend Fran commented the other night “You’re putting these on the blog, right?”.
 So here they are.
 I re-made them the next day for lunch.

 You start with some toast such as multigrain or ciabatta, then brush on some good olive oil and rub them with a cut garlic clove.
 Crostini done.
 Add layers of ricotta, pesto and peaches in that order.
 Cut the toast in smaller appetizer pieces, drizzle on some Balsamic reduction if you like and serve.
-It’s that easy.

 - Use goat cheese instead of ricotta for a more tangy earthy taste.

 - Drizzle honey on the apps instead of Balsamic reduction.